Petnow LogoPetnow

 • PetSpecies.CAT - Cat (face detection)

-Required: Before navigating to PetnowCameraFragment, you must create a capture session on your server and obtain the captureSessionId.
+Required: Before starting a camera session, you must create a capture session on your server and obtain a captureSessionId.

 import java.util.UUID